Author

 schedule

-One of the great joys of doing this radio show is all the nice people who call or email me and tell me how a certain show was meaningful to them, from how much they liked a certain guest, to some asking questions about who to turn to for help.
+One of the great joys of doing this radio show is all the nice people who call or email me and tell me how a certain show was meaningful to them, from how much they liked a certain guest to some asking questions about who to turn to for help.
 Since I am not a licensed counselor or an HR person, I like to suggest some good people I know who may be able to help those who reach out to me seeking answers.

 I cannot help everyone, but I certainly will try to send them to those who might be able to help.

-A week ago I met someone who said they’d always felt that they wanted to speak at conferences because they had gone through a lot in their life, and they just wanted to let others know how they got through it.
-They wanted to be an encouragement others.
+A week ago, I met someone who said they’d always felt that they wanted to speak at conferences because they had gone through a lot in their life, and they just wanted to let others know how they got through it.
+They wanted to be an encouragement to others.
 I get that one a lot.
 The problem with that request is that it is hard to find your tribe—those who will let you speak from the platform and then pay you for the information.

-I have a very low tolerance for people who want to dwell on all the reasons why they can’t follow their dreams, live their passion or do what they feel they were born to do.
+I have a very low tolerance for people who want to dwell on all the reasons why they can’t follow their dreams, live their passion, or do what they feel they were born to do.

-Instead of discussing all the reasons she gave me about her life being out of balance, I asked to give me a few topics on which she would like to speak.
+Instead of discussing all the reasons she gave me about her life being out of balance, I asked her to give me a few topics on which she would like to speak.

-Well that was a typical start, so I asked again, can you think about a few topics on which you would like to speak and that people need to hear?
+Well, that was a typical start, so I asked again: can you think about a few topics on which you would like to speak and that people need to hear?

 You can dwell on it for the rest of your life.
 That’s death.
 Or you can let it go and move on.
 That’s life.